What is Real-Time Bidding (RTB)?

 Real-Time Bidding gives advertisers more flexibility in how they value each impression.
 Instead of paying a fixed price, advertisers can bid differently based on user value and campaign goals.

 This flexibility helps advertisers allocate budget more efficiently and focus spending on impressions that matter most.
 Because the process is automated, campaigns can also scale across many websites and apps without manually buying placements one by one.
+The result is usually stronger performance and better return on ad spend.

 How to Get Started with Real-Time Bidding